Overview

 What is Rubicon?

 Rubicon is an open trading platform for ERC-20 (opens in a new tab) tokens.
-We believe that all of the world's financial assets will be tokenized; Rubicon is the central hub where they will trade in an efficient, transparent, and trustless fashion.
-The platform is designed to offer the most efficient ERC20 trading venue: traders get the best price possible and market makers get a low-risk, high-opportunity experience.
+We believe that all of the world's financial assets will be tokenized; Rubicon is the central hub where they can trade in an efficient, transparent, and trustless fashion.

-Trade tokens on the Rubicon App (opens in a new tab) with Swaps, Limit Orders, and Market Orders.
+Trade tokens on the Rubicon App (opens in a new tab) with swaps, market orders, limit-order style flows, and cross-chain routing through swap.

 Protocol Overview

-3. Rubicon Gladius – An intent-based trading system.
+3. Rubicon Gladius - an intent-based trading and execution system with API-driven market-maker workflows.

 Rubicon Gladius